What to do

 We will also need their name and location address.

-4. Check and prepare your insurance documents
+4. Check your insurance coverage

 You must maintain workers compensation insurance in statutory amounts.